LMSE/Kinetic_Interactions/README.md

 install mysql connector from the following link: https://dev.mysql.com/doc/connector-python/en/connector-python-installation-binary.html

-Run Pre_Run_Key_Generation.py to generate key necessary to run mysql connector.
+1) **Run Pre_Run_Key_Generation.py**: Generate key necessary to run mysql connector.
+You will need UtorId and connection information for ice.biozone.utoronto.ca.

-Run program_1.py to generate regulators and their kinetic parameters for each EC number given.
+2) **Run program_1.py**: Generate regulators and their kinetic parameters for each EC number.
+  **Note for debugg**: a log file will gather all the details of this step. you can find it in ./log/log.txt